-- Choose a book in the Bible to start reading, preferably in the New Testament.
+- Get a readable translation of the Bible, and choose a book in the Bible to start reading, preferably start in the New Testament.

 - Note: Don’t just read “randomly”, but systematically.
-Read a portion of the every day, then continue on the next day from where you ended.
+Read a short portion every day, then continue on the next day from where you ended.
 Because “Slow, systematic reading results in specific leading.”

 - Example: Try reading slowly through the book of Mark, only 5-10 verses a day.
 A great way to get to know Jesus and His teaching!
-I even just get through only one verse a day!
+Sometimes I get through as little as only one verse a day!